The 20 best smartphones in the world

 Unfortunately, those legacy Android features mean LG had to compromise on the overall build quality of the V20, which doesn't match the premium flagship league it's in.

 The HTC 10 is a beautiful, extremely well-built smartphone.
-It can be bought unlocked, which means you won't find annoying bloatware on the 10.
+It runs a near-pure version of Android and can be bought unlocked, which means you won't find annoying bloatware on the 10.

 The regular Z model is one of the thinnest phones we've held, and it's gorgeous.
 We also love the fact that it runs a near-pure version of Android.